bnookala/vscode-linkerd/README.md

 The following commands are triggered when right clicking a meshed resource under the Linkerd Mesh Explorer.

 * `Linkerd: Open Dashboard to Pod`:  Open and interact with a meshed pod with the Linkerd dashboard
 * `Linkerd: Open Dashboard to Namespace`:  Open and interact with a meshed namespace with the Linkerd dashboard
+* `Linkerd: Open Grafana Dashboard`: Open and interact with the Grafana dashboard
+* `Linkerd: Open Grafana Dashboard to Pod`: Open and interact with the Grafana Dashboard for a Pod

 ## Dependencies